NHSCS-ORG/Post-Install-Config/README.md

 * Replace ```/etc/sudoers.d/01domain``` with the backup copy from ```/etc/nhscs/config/files/sudoers/01domain```

 ##### Step 3
-* Log to the system that thirdboot.sh has completed.
+* Log to the system that everyboot.sh has completed.
 ---
 ### License
 <p align="center">